 How much does it cost to travel with your family to Europe:

 Once again, tons of variables here.
 Families staying in Europe have plenty of options from hostels, farm stays, B&B's and chain hotels.
 There will be a huge price difference between a hotel in downtown Paris compared to Istanbul.
-It’s also important many accommodations for families in Europe can be small with limited occupancy.
-It’s often a challenge to find a room that sleeps 3 or more people.
+It’s also important to realize many accommodations for families in Europe can be small compared to American standards.
+It can be a challenge to find rooms that sleeps 3 or more people.
 Larger family rooms often come with an upgraded price tag.
-This is why many of our families opt for AirBnB or one of our apartment stays offering more space and cooking facilities which will save on food budgets.
-Remember, just like real estate, it’s all about location, location, location.
+This is why many of our families opt for AirBnB style or one of our apartment stays offering more space and cooking facilities.
+While an apartment stay is a great option, there are two important points to remember here.
+First, it's best to work with an agent who deals with "managed apartment rentals".
+There are numerous risks involved dealing via owner direct rentals.
+Managed apartments offer the same great accommodations with standardized, professional business practices.
+The second important point to consider is location, location, location.
 Again, do your travel math.
-Sure you might save a few dollars staying an hour outside the city but how much does that commute really cost you as far as transportation, parking and time when you could upgrade your hotel and walk to attractions?
+Sure you might save a few dollars staying an hour outside the city, but how much does that commute really cost you as far as transportation, parking and time when you could upgrade your hotel and walk to attractions?

 Parents figure they need to feed their kids whether they are on vacation or not.
 Often food costs aren’t calculated into family travel budgets.
 The reality is, it’s still money out of pocket.
-According the government figures the average American spends between $150 to $175 per week on groceries.
-If you plan to cook during your vacation, then you can use your weekly food bill as a guide line.
+According to the government figures, the average American spends between $150 to $175 per week on groceries.
+If you plan to cook during your vacation, then you can use your weekly food bill as a guideline.
 Bear in mind the question, if you’re still cooking and cleaning up is it really a vacation?
 On the flip side, Walt Disney World is a leader in hospitality and has all the scientific data of millions of visitors annually.
 They charge $75 per adult per day for their most popular theme park dining plan.
-This includes 2-3 alcoholic or specialty beverages per day and gratuities.
-Kids 3-9 pay $28 per day.
 Depending on your family’s preferences and lifestyle, this will give you some means of predicting your travel food and beverage budget if you plan to eat out every day while traveling.
+If you are concerned about food budgets, perhaps consider an ocean or river cruise.
+This is a great option for seeing many different cities and ports in Europe, and your family's food is included in the price.

 Remember, this is doing Europe independently.
-While this may work for some experienced, intrepid travelers or those with young children, it may not be the right way to go for many families.
-For the same price or less, families will often see more and have an enhanced experience when traveling as part of a guided tour group.
-Parents get to be guests on their own vacation without the worry and stress of having to be responsible for daily activities.
-This works best for families with school age or older tweens and teens.
+You must also consider your personal travel style.
+Are you the type of person who will feel stressed and anxious navigating their way through a foreign city? if this is the case, they you and your family may be better suited to joining a tour group.
+Guided tour groups works best for families with school age or older tweens and teens.
+(Many guided tours have age limits and do not accept kids under school age).
 It’s also a great way to meet other families and make friends.
 The trick here is to confirm your tour a year in advance.
 Space on guided tours is limited and sells out quickly during school vacation weeks.

 Hopefully this gives you a better understanding of the many options and prices when it comes to planning your family’s next big adventure in Europe.
 Remember, this is something that an experienced travel agent does for hundreds of different families and this is certainly one of those situations where this sort of expertise is worth it’s weight in gold.